JKSHOCKER/2022-Y3CEP/proposal.md

 > I will be using python and there will be no database software used

 # Listing of Key Use Cases
-> Yearly, CCA senior will do stock-take and will need to generate a report on the existing stock.
+> Weekly, merchandisers need to do a stock-take of the inventory in the bookstores.
-> Start of school break, members will loan equipment and will need to return when school break ends.
+> Everytime an item is sold, the inventory of an item needs to be decreased.
+> When there is a delivery, the inventory of an item needs to be increased.

 # Skills that my project requires me to pick up
 > List out the skills that you are not familiar with that is necessary due to the project scope.